awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – null
 + **Data Type** – String

 This option assigns a query to a queue at runtime by assigning your query to the appropriate query group\.
 The query group is set for the session\.
-All queries that execute on the connection belong to this query group\.
+All queries that run on the connection belong to this query group\.

 This parameter is optional\.